stanfordnlp/cocoa/README.md

 To deploy the web server, run
 ```
 cd task;
 PYTHONPATH=. python web/chat_app.py --port <port> --config web/app_params.json --scenario-path <path-to-scenarios> --output <output-dir>
 ```

-To collect data from Amazon Mechanical Turk, workers should be directed to the link ```http://your-url:port/?mturk=1```.
+To collect data from Amazon Mechanical Turk (AMT), workers should be directed to the link ```http://your-url:port/?mturk=1```.
 Workers will receive a Mturk code at the end of the survey to submit the HIT.

 #### Dump the data
 See ```scripts/web/dump_db.py```.